sociale11/ul-cosmo/README.md

 # COSMO theme for Ulauncher

-The theme that matches COSMO color scheme, some incompatibilities may occur, sorry, you can change the css file optionally.
+The theme that matches COSMO color scheme.

 ![Preview](ul-cosmo.png)